Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-i.md

 can cast spells of that level, but he must choose which spells to prepare during his daily meditation.

-**Deity, Domains, and Domain Spells:** A cleric's deity influences his alignment, what magic he can perform, his values, and how others see him.
+### Deity, Domains, and Domain Spells
+A cleric's deity influences his alignment, what magic he can perform, his values, and how others see him.
 A cleric chooses two domains from among those belonging to his deity.
 A cleric can select an alignment domain (Chaos, Evil, Good, or